Hypothesis Testing in High-Dimensional Regression under the Gaussian Random Design Model: Asymptotic Theory: Introduction

-In the regime $n=\Theta(s_0\log p)$ that is relevant for exact support recovery, both type I and type II error rates tend to $0$ rapidly as $n,p,s_0\to\infty$.
-This makes it difficult to study the trade-off between statistical significance and power, and the optimality of testing procedures.
-Further, the techniques of \cite{Wainwright2009LASSO} (which are built on the results of \cite{zhao}) do not allow to estimate type I and type II error rates $\alpha$ and $\beta$ but only their sum as $\alpha+\beta\le p^{-c}$ for $c>0$ depending on the level of regularization and the scaling of various dimensions.

-Here we are interested in triples $n,p,s_0$ for which $\alpha$ and $\beta$ stay bounded away from $0$ and from the trivial baseline $\alpha+\beta=1$.
-As shown in Section \ref{sec:minimax}, any hypothesis testing method that achieves this requires $\mu = \Omega(n^{-1/2})$ and $n>s_0$.
-Since further we build on the Lasso estimator (\ref{eqn:Lasso_cost}), we need $n = \Omega(s_0\log(p/s_0))$ by the results of \cite{DMM-NSPT-11,BayatiMontanariLASSO}.
-In other words, the regime of interest for standard Gaussian designs is $c_1s_0\log(p/s_0)\le n\le c_2s_0\log(p)$.
-At the lower end the number of observations $n$ is so small that essentially nothing can be inferred about $\supp(\theta_0)$ using optimally tuned Lasso estimator, and therefore a nontrivial power $1-\beta >\alpha$ cannot be achieved.
-At the upper end, the number of samples is sufficient enough to recover $\supp(\theta_0)$ with high probability, leading to arbitrary small errors $\alpha, \beta$.
-We consider the asymptotic scaling $s_0/p \to \eps \in (0,1)$ which is indeed the asymptotic scaling covered by \cite{BayatiMontanariLASSO}, and previously studied in \cite{Do,DoTa05,DoTa08,DoTa10} and \cite{DMM09,DMM-NSPT-11}.
-In Section~\ref{sec:Procedure}, we apply the results of \cite{BayatiMontanariLASSO} to this asymptotic regime, and develop a test that achieves non-trivial power, $\beta <1-\alpha$, provided $n\ge 2\,(1+O(s_0/p)) s_0\log(p/s_0)$.
-We indeed show that our proposed testing procedure achieves nearly optimal power-significance trade-off.
+Let us stress that the results on support recovery offer limited insight into optimal hypothesis testing procedures.
+Under the conditions that guarantee exact support recovery, both type I and type II error rates tend to $0$ rapidly as $n,p,s_0\to\infty$, thus making it difficult to study the trade-off between statistical significance and power.
+Here we are interested in triples $n,p,s_0$ for which $\alpha$ and $\beta$ stay bounded.
+As discussed in the previous section, the regime of interest (for standard Gaussian designs) is $c_1s_0\log(p/s_0)\le n\le c_2s_0\log(p)$.
+At the lower end the number of observations $n$ is so small that essentially nothing can be inferred about $\supp(\mtx{\theta}_0)$ using optimally tuned Lasso estimator, and therefore a nontrivial power $1-\beta >\alpha$ cannot be achieved.
+At the upper end, the number of samples is sufficient enough to recover $\supp(\mtx{\theta}_0)$ with high probability, leading to arbitrary small errors $\alpha, \beta$

-Several papers study the estimation error under Gaussian design models, including \cite{Wainwright2010Gaussian,CandesRechtSimple,CandesPlanRIPless}.
-The last one, in particular, considers a much more general setting than the Gaussian one, but assumes again $n = \Omega(s_0\log p)$.